filipe-silva/FireflyIII.Net/README.md

 dotnet run scripts/check-spec-version.cs -- --diff
 ```

-A scheduled workflow (`spec-check.yml`) runs the same check weekly and fails when new
+A scheduled workflow (`spec-check.yml`) runs the same check weekly; when new upstream
-upstream specs appear.
+specs appear it fails the run and opens a `spec-check`-labeled issue (one at a time —
+no duplicates while an issue is open).